 WizeUp Financial Education is a UK charity that helps young people develop practical financial skills and employability skills before entering adulthood.
 Through engaging workshops and school programmes, delivered in partnerships with financial institutions, WizeUp teaches essential money management skills such as budgeting, saving, understanding credit and recognising financial scams.

-Too many young people in the UK leave education unprepared for the financial realities of adult life.
-From managing budgets to understanding credit, young people's lack of financial literacy creates stress and leads to debt and missed opportunities.
-Less than 50% of young people aged 7-17 get a meaningful finarncial education at home or at school and only 1% of teachers have received training in financial education, according to the Money and Pension Service.
+Too many young people in the UK leave education unprepared for the financial realities of adult life and this lack of financial literacy creates stress and can lead to debt and missed opportunities.
+Less than 50% of young people aged 7-17 get a meaningful financial education at home or at school and only 1% of teachers have received training in financial education, according to the Money and Pension Service.
 Our own research data suggest that 57% of WizeUp’s students do not recall ever receiving any financial education at school prior to our sessions.

 WizeUp exists to close this gap by offering programmes that deliver our core values: engaging, adaptable, inclusive and impactful.
 Our sessions are

-engaging because they focus on real-world money skills, not just theory.
-We're proud that 76% of students say they enjoy our sessions.
-We also design our programmes to be inclusive and accessible to learners of all abilities and backgrounds, and with measurable impact; 84% of students report feeling confident in their ability to manage money in the future after one of our sessions.
+engaging because they focus on real-world money skills, not just theory; we're proud that 76% of students say they actively enjoy our sessions.
+We also design our programmes to be inclusive and accessible to learners of all abilities and backgrounds, and with measurable impact; after just one of our sessions, 84% of students report feeling confident in their ability to manage money in the future.

 Learning practical money skills can transform a young person’s future.
 Students who receive financial literacy education are better prepared to: